 On my phone, Facebook Messenger now shows incoming SMS and as far as I know it probably works the other way around, but I don't remember the last time I texted.
 I only get them from my mobile operator, Tre, to notify me of rates when I land in foreign countries, from Amazon and supermarkets to inform me about deliveries, and from my dentist, doctor, and ottomologist who reminds me of appointments - hardly anyone from humans.

-“Why should I pass by Whatsapp? " asks Bubley.
+“Why should I go through Whatsapp? " asks Bubley.
 "I can't imagine anyone transitioning from Snapchat."

 However, Lane at Mobilesquared estimates that by the end of this year there will be 162 mobile operators offering RCS and 299 by the end of 2018.
 In 2022, 492 operators will offer RCS and there will be three billion RCS devices in use, of which 2.5 billion will be Android, he thinks.

-However, by 2022 itself, just over 11% of A2P traffic will be shifted to RCS, Lane says.
+However, by 2022 itself, only slightly more than 11% of A2P traffic will be moved to RCS, Lane says.

-The rest will still be in SMS, a technology pioneered on December 3, 1992 when 22-year-old developer Neil Papworth of Sema - now Mavenir - sent a message to his client, Richard Jarvis of Vodafone, saying “Merry Christmas”.
+The rest will still be in SMS, a technology pioneered on December 3, 1992, when a 22-year-old developer, Neil Papworth of Sema – now Mavenir – sent a message to his customer, Richard Jarvis of Vodafone, saying “Merry Christmas.”